Dartmouth-OpenAV/.github/profile/README.md

 ## Quickstart

+[quickstart.sh](https://raw.githubusercontent.com/Dartmouth-OpenAV/.github/refs/heads/main/quickstart.sh)

-Here's a script to instantiate a quick OpenAV stack on your laptop, cloud server, Raspberry Pi or other.
+This script instantiates OpenAV stack on your laptop, cloud server, Raspberry Pi or other.
 You'll need a terminal, Bash, and [Docker](https://docs.docker.com/engine/install/).

-[quickstart.sh](https://raw.githubusercontent.com/Dartmouth-OpenAV/.github/refs/heads/main/quickstart.sh)
+It was tested on MacOS and a Raspberry Pi 4B.

-For the moment, it does not load a User Interface to interact with, it stops at the [Orchestrator](https://github.com/Dartmouth-OpenAV/orchestrator), and so you would interact with it using its [collection of web requests](https://raw.githubusercontent.com/Dartmouth-OpenAV/orchestrator/refs/heads/main/orchestrator.collection.json) (with apps like Insomnia or Postman).
+You can interact with it using the default UI it loads, or via the orchestrator's [collection of web requests](https://raw.githubusercontent.com/Dartmouth-OpenAV/orchestrator/refs/heads/main/orchestrator.collection.json) (with apps like Insomnia or Postman).